Maria Ernestine Walsh-Held

-Maria Ernestine Walsh-Held (1881-1973) was Swiss botanist and entomologist who lived and worked for many years in Indonesia.
+Maria Ernestine Walsh-Held (1881–1973) was a Swiss botanist and entomologist who lived and worked for many years in Indonesia.

 Biography

 Walsh-Held was born Maria Ernestine Held at Geneva in 1881.

 Maria married Herbert Shirley Walsh, an Australian produce merchant and later cattle dealer, at Perth in 1905.
 Maria and Herbert had two daughters, named Elizabeth Muriel (b.
 1907) and Cecile Helene (b.
 1908).
 The Walshes moved to Java in 1911 where Herbert worked as an agent for the cattle firm Jenner and Company.

 In 1913 Herbert Walsh was on a trip back to Australia where he died on 20 November 1913 as a result of an accident, after being hit by a train on the Bunbury railway bridge at East Perth.

 After the death of Herbert, Maria did not remarry.
 Maria Walsh-Held spent about four decades working in Indonesia before repatriating to Switzerland.
 Walsh-Held died at Geneva in 1973.

 Argyreia walshae Ooststr via Bijmoer R, Scherrenberg M, Creuwels J (2020).
 Naturalis Biodiversity Center (NL) - Botany.
 L.2723925.
 Type specimen collected at Timor by Maria Ernestine Walsh-Held in 1929.